 FOR INTERNATIONAL STUDENTS: three documented doses of TD are required.
 Primary vaccination of previously unvaccinated adults consists of three doses of adult tetanus-diphtheria toxoid (Td): 4-6 weeks should separate the first and second dose; the third dose should be administered 6-12 months after the second.
 Tdap is also required as the final dose or within 5 years of entry.

-Upon matriculation, each student must submit either a negative IGRA test (QuantiFERON Gold or T-SPOT) or a PPD skin tests.
-We prefer for students to complete a IGRA test (QuantiFERON Gold or T-SPOT) though if your insurance will not cover this, we will accept a PPD skin test.
-All skin tests must be read within 48-72 hours or another test must be done.
+Upon matriculation, each student must submit either a negative IGRA test (QuantiFERON Gold or T-SPOT) or a PPD skin test.
+We prefer students to complete an IGRA test (QuantiFERON Gold or T-SPOT) though if your insurance does not cover this, we will accept a PPD skin test.
+If completing a PPD skin test upon matriculation, a 2-step PPD skin test must be submitted for the first year, before any 1-step PPD skin will be accepted for any following years.
+All skin tests must be read within 48-72 hours, or another test must be done.
+Additionally, the 2-step skin testing must be separated by 1-3 weeks.
 Dates and results of the testing will need to be submitted.
 A negative IGRA blood test is preferred for students who have had a Bacilli Calmette-Guerin (BCG) vaccine as a child.
+Each year, you must submit a new negative IGRA blood test or PPD skin test.

 If your PPD is positive (10mm and above) or IGRA blood test is positive, a chest x-ray is required along with an initial clinical evaluation with a provider to rule out active TB disease, unless documentation is provided of completion of an approved treatment regimen (full INH or Rifampin treatment) for latent tuberculosis infection.
 If you have been diagnosed with latent tuberculosis infection but do not complete an approved treatment regimen, you will need to submit a clinical assessment with a provider annually to continue to rule out active TB disease.
-If you provide a negative chest xray result and proof of full course accepted treatment for tuberculosis, no further screening will be required unless there is suspected new exposure or symptoms consistent with tuberculosis.
+If you provide a negative chest x-ray result and proof of full course accepted treatment for tuberculosis, no further screening will be required unless there is suspected new exposure or symptoms consistent with tuberculosis.

 Students are required to provide proof of immunization annually on MyRecordTracker or Complio, no later than November 1st.
 If a student receives an exemption for the influenza vaccination they will be required to wear a mask in all curricular settings during influenza season.